-Her PhD research will use a mixed-methods approach to explore the impact of structural and social factors on determinants of self-reported health and wellbeing among people living with HIV in the UK.
-Her research is in collaboration with the HIV Section at Public Health England and is funded through the ESRC LISS DTP’s Collaborative (CASE) Studentship.
+My research will use a mixed-methods approach to explore the impact of structural and social factors on determinants of health and wellbeing among people living with HIV in the UK.
+This project will be under the supervision of Professor Helen Ward, Dr Bethan Davies and Dr Valerie Delpech (HIV Section, Public Health England).
+The work is funded through an ESRC LISS DTP Collaborative (CASE) Studentship.

-Before Imperial, Vas worked in the Patient Involvement & Communications team at Cancer Research UK on projects looking to engage with, and improve the experience of, clinical trial participants.
-Vas has a BSc in Medical Genetics from the University of Leicester.
+Before Imperial, I worked in patient involvement at Cancer Research UK on projects looking to engage with, and improve the experience of, clinical trial participants.
+I have a BSc in Medical Genetics from the University of Leicester.

 et al., Impact of pre-exposure prophylaxis on the risk of bacterial sexually transmitted infections among cisgender women: systematic review, AIDS Impact 2019

 et al., 2020, Report 14: Online community involvement in COVID-19 research & outbreak response: early insights from a UK perspective